Tozarf/Vercel-Test---Video-Conference/README.md

 $ git clone https://github.com/Quielo/R6VC.git

+Then you will need to type:

+$ npm install

-Then you will need to copy the "node_modules" folder into the cloned project. after that tap:
+that will install the "node_modules" folder into the cloned project. after that tap:

 $ git status